communitybridge/easycla/contributors/contribute-to-a-gerrit-project.md

 ## If You are not whitelisted

-This window apperas if your comapny has not whitelisted you under their signed Corporate CLA.
+This window appears if your company has not whitelisted you under their signed Corporate CLA.

 To send a request to your company's CLA manager to be whitelisted: